Lotfullah21/react/02-hooks/06-context-api/README.md

 }
 ```

-- 3. Use Provider in the App.
-     Provider should be placed in an environment that all other components could be wrapped within the Provider so that they can have access to the context data.
+- 3. Use Provider in the App, Provider should be placed in an environment that all other components could be wrapped within the Provider so that they can have access to the context data.

 ```js
 function App() {